NLCSGRV/Getting-And-Cleaning-Data/README.md

    * measurement_name - the name of the signal or calculated value, such as Acceleration or Gyroscope movements.
    * mean_or_std - whether the column contains the mean or standard deviation of the given measurement
    * X_Y_or_Z - the axis for which the measurement was taken.
+Further details of the format of the output file can be found in the codebook.

 ###Clearing down
 The last line of the source code set the working directory back to the value stored in the *oldWorkingDir* variable.